 Costs associated with excluded items are the responsibility of the member and not covered by the plan.

-You pay a \$599 co-payment for each Advanced hearing aid.
+You pay a \$599 copay for each Advanced hearing aid.

-You pay a \$899 co-payment for each Premium hearing aid.
+You pay a \$899 copay for each Premium hearing aid.

-Routine hearing exam and hearing aid co-payments are not subject to the out-of-pocket maximum.
+Routine hearing exam and hearing aid copayments are not subject to the outof-pocket maximum.